VirkSaab/Virksaab.github.io/_posts/2020-08-01-worktree_ai_nlp_sentiment_sentiment_with_logistic_regression.md

 ---

 <div class="cell border-box-sizing text_cell rendered"><div class="prompt input_prompt">
 </div><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p><strong>Sentiment Analysis</strong>: Given a sentence, analysing whether the sentence is sad, happy, angry, etc. For example, <em>Woho!
 I got selected in Harvard university!</em> reflects happy sentiment. <em>I lost my phone in subway</em> reflects sad sentiment.
-Usually, we use tweets data for sentiment analysis but, ofcourse, you can use any type of data.</p>
+Usually, we use tweets data for sentiment analysis, but, of course, you can use any data.</p>
 <p>We cannot use raw words as inputs to any machine learning model because data must be numerical.
-To convert text data into numerical we use <em>vocabulary</em>.</p>
+To convert text data into numerical, we use <em>vocabulary</em>.</p>
 <p><strong>Vocabulary</strong>: It is a set of unique words that appear in the data.
-Usually, we build this vocab from training data but we can use predefined vocabulary as well.
-For this project, we'll build it from scratch.
+Usually, we build this vocab from training data, but we can use predefined vocabulary as well.
+For this tutorial, we'll make it from scratch.
 Vocabulary is required to create features from words and sentences to train a model.
-For example, <em>I lost my phone in subway.
-I am stupid.</em> will create a vocabulary that contains I, lost, my, phone, in, subway, am, stupid.
+For example, <em>I lost my phone in the subway.
+I am stupid.</em> will build a vocabulary that contains I, lost, my, phone, in, subway, am, stupid.
 Now, there are several ways to create features from these words.</p>
 <p>There are several ways to convert text to numerical features.
 We will discuss them below.</p>
 <p>Watch <a href="https://www.coursera.org/learn/classification-vector-spaces-in-nlp/lecture/gNXI3/vocabulary-feature-extraction">this video</a> for more details on vocabulary and feature extraction.</p>